AdnanShah/About_Me/README.md

 ## Latest Projects

-- [**Chrome Extension**](https://chrome.google.com/webstore/detail/clique-payments/nlgjlidmhmjpkbjdcgaclehcfinmkhnh), A chrome extension for QuickBooksOnline to pay bill, invoice etc using multiple gateways.
+- [**Clique**](https://chrome.google.com/webstore/detail/clique-payments/nlgjlidmhmjpkbjdcgaclehcfinmkhnh), A chrome extension for QuickBooksOnline to pay bill, invoice etc using multiple gateways.

 - [**KretaHub**](https://github.com/AdnanShah/KretaHub-ReactJs), KretaHub is a shipping web application which controls all the necessary shipping formalities required to ship a product.

-- [**CodeCave**](https://github.com/AdnanShah/CodeCave-MEAN-Stack),CodeCave is an open source project inspired by some developers communities out there.
+- [**CodeCave**](https://github.com/AdnanShah/CodeCave-MEAN-Stack), CodeCave is an open source project inspired by some developers communities out there.
 The project was started as a semester project and can be consider as a started kit for any web based community or forum.
 - [**Python-Recommendation-Engine**](https://github.com/AdnanShah/Python-Recommendation-Engine), An ecommerce recommendation engine which recommend items to user based on their preference.

 ---